wp-plugins/envoke-supersized/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Added a comma that was lost from last update

 = 1.3.1 =
 * Fixed bug that prevented the plugin from working correctly in some versions of Internet Explorer